 In addition, the Farm Bill has given the authority to states to allow or disallow the cultivation and business of CBD.

 Let’s move on to CBD oil in Arizona, and talk about the legal status.

-Is CBD Legal in AZ?
+Is CBD Oil Legal in Arizona?